 The Neuroscience Center works very closely with the Neuroscience Curriculum, the neuroscience PhD granting program at UNC, to promote the training of future leaders in neuroscience.
 Together the Neuroscience Center and Neuroscience Curriculum organize and support a weekly seminar series hosting both local and national speakers, an annual Neuroscience Symposium, and the annual awarding of the Perl/UNC Neuroscience Prize.

 Laboratories of many Neuroscience Center members are housed in the Mary Ellen Jones Building on the School of Medicine campus.
-As part of its mission to facilitate neuroscience research at UNC, the Neuroscience Center houses and manages core facilities devoted to advanced neural imaging, bioinformatics, molecular neuroscience, and translational neuroscience.
+As part of its mission to facilitate neuroscience research at UNC, the Neuroscience Center houses and manages core facilities devoted to advanced neural imaging and bioinformatics.
 These facilities were established, and are maintained, with support of a center grant from the National Institute of Neurological Disorders and Stroke (NINDS).

 The Neuroscience Center works closely with the departments of Neurology, Neurosurgery, Psychiatry, and the Carolina Institute for Developmental Disabilities to support translational research in neuroscience.
 By facilitating the rapid integration of basic and disease-related neuroscience research at UNC- Chapel Hill, the Neuroscience Center aims to harness advances in neuroscience in the service of patients and families suffering from neurological and psychiatric illnesses.